AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 </tr>
 </tbody></table>

 Now we need to convert this data table into js, this format will be accepted by AnyChart.
 In terms of AnyChart data model we have one series of data (Sales) with categories that hold Retail channels names.
 Converted js Data looks like:

 ```
   chart = anychart.pieChart([
     ['Department Stores', 637166],
     ['Discount Stores', 721630],
     ['Men\'s/Women\'s Stores', 148662],
     ['Juvenile Specialty Stores', 78662],
     ['All other outlets', 90000]
   ]);
 ```

-As you can see, we've created **anychart.pieChart()** parameter.
+As you can see, we've created {api:anychart.charts.Pie}**anychart.pieChart()**{api} parameter.
 First column defines category and other one defines slice value.

 Here it is - AnyChart can now visualize your data.
 Look at the chart sample below and click on it to see preview and full configured data in playground.

 {sample}BCT\_PieDoughnutChart\_01{sample}

 ### Doughnut Chart

-Donut chart is all the same as Pie chart, and all you need to do to switch to it: add **'chart.innerRadius()'**
+Donut chart is all the same as Pie chart, and all you need to do to switch to it: add {api:anychart.charts.Pie#innerRadius}**'chart.innerRadius()'**{api}

 ```
   chart.innerRadius('30%');
 ```

 And here is the same data as above, displayed as a Doughnut chart: